Deep Partial Updating: Towards Communication Efficient Updating for On-device Inference: Introduction

-Besides, edge devices could decide on and send only critical samples by using active learning schemes \citep{bib:ICLR20:Ash}.
-The server may also receive training data from other sources, \eg through data augmentation or new data collection campaigns.
-These considerations indicate that the updated weights which are sent to edge devices by the server at the second stage become a major bottleneck.
+\fakeparagraph{Challenges} An essential challenge herein is that the transmissions in the server-to-edge stage are highly constrained by the limited communication resource (\eg bandwidth, energy \cite{bib:sensors16:Augustin}) in comparison to the edge-to-server stage, if necessary at all.
+Typically, state-of-the-art DNNs often require tens or even hundreds of mega-Bytes (MB) to store parameters, whereas a single batch of data samples (a number of samples that lead to reasonable updates in batch training) needs a relatively smaller amount of data.
+For example, for CIFAR10 dataset \cite{bib:cifar10}, the weights of a popular VGGNet require $56.09$MB storage, while one batch of 128 samples only uses around $0.40$MB \cite{bib:ICLR15:Simonyan,bib:ECCV16:Rastegari}.
+As an alternative approach, the server sends a full update of the inference model once or rarely.
+But in this case, every node will suffer from a low performance until such an update occurs.
+Besides, edge devices could decide on and send only critical samples by using active learning schemes \cite{bib:ICLR20:Ash}.
+The server may also receive data from other sources, \eg through data augmentation based on the data collected in previous rounds or new data collection campaigns.
+These considerations indicate that the updated weights that are sent to edge devices by the server become a major bottleneck.

-To resolve the above challenges pertaining to updating the network, we propose to partially update the network through changing only a small subset of the weights at each round.
-Doing so can significantly reduce the server-to-device communication overhead.
-Furthermore, fewer parameter updates also lead to less memory access on edge devices, which in turn results in a smaller energy consumption related to (compressed) full updating \citep{bib:ISSCC14:Horowitz}.
-Our goal of performing partial updating is to determine which subset of weights shall be updated at each round, such that a similar accuracy can be achieved compared to fully updating all weights.
+Facing the above challenges, we ask the following question: \textit{Is it possible to update only a small subset of weights while reaching a similar performance as updating all weights?} Doing such a \textit{partial updating} can significantly reduce the server-to-edge communication overhead.
+Furthermore, fewer parameter updates also lead to less memory access on edge devices, which in turn results in smaller energy consumption than full updating \cite{bib:ISSCC14:Horowitz}.

+\fakeparagraph{Why partial updating works} Since the model deployed on edge devices is trained with the data collected beforehand, some learned knowledge can be reused.
+In other words, we only need to distinguish and update the weights which are critical to the newly collected data.